 The wires for the light were originally clad in lead, which protected the cloth-covered wires from oil and allowed them to be routed safely through the pillar of the machine.
 The lead oxidizes over time, hence the yellowish powder in the pictures below.

-I used some #12 copper wire (and my mad soldering skills) to make a "backbone" for the replacement wiring.
+I used some #12 copper wire to solder together a "backbone" for the replacement wiring.
 It works well for keeping the wiring in place.I tried both popular kinds of replacement belts: the traditional black rubber V-belt and the newer orange plastic toothed belt.
 Both belts are servicable, but the orange one is more supple and less prone to deforming.
 After some time in storage, the black belt got bent out of shape by the motor pulley.

 These 3/8″ felt circles are a good way to keep the faceplate thumbscrew from hitting the machine bed when it's folded up.